 If you are running in a Take Command tab window, COLOR will pass the new colors to Take Command to update the tab window.
 You can have a different color palette in each tab window.

 You can set the foreground and background color in a TCC console window (not a TCMD tab window) to 16 million or 256 colors with the /FG and /BG options.
-You must be running Windows 10 and have ANSI enabled.
+You must be running Windows 10 or 11 and have ANSI enabled.

 |/FG:rgb||Sets the foreground color to the 16 million color RGB value specified.
 Valid ranges for r, g, and b are 0-255.|